 While sorting out insurance coverage following a rideshare accident is notoriously complex in some cases, there should always be a liability policy in place that provides for your covered losses.

-When you work with a personal injury lawyer from our law firm, we can help you determine the best way to proceed with an insurance claim after an injury crash.
+When you work with a personal injury lawyer from our law firm, we can help you determine the best way to proceed with an insurance claim involving a personal injury policy or a commercial policy.
 Our team regularly deals with rideshare accident cases and can guide you through the nuances of your case.

 Contingent Coverage Is Available When the Driver Was on the App But Not Matched

-If the driver was working at the time of the accident but not currently matched with a rider, their personal insurance carrier will provide the primary coverage for your claim.
-However, under some circumstances, a contingency policy provided by the rideshare company may be in effect.
+If the driver was working at the time of the accident but was not currently matched with a rider, their personal policy will provide the primary coverage for your claim.
+However, under some circumstances, a contingency policy provided by the rideshare service company may be in effect.
 For example, this could occur if:

 - The driver does not have adequate insurance coverage.